Rebecca Spindler: Career

 After completing her doctorate, Spindler left Australia for 10 years, working at the Smithsonian Institution in the United States and at the Toronto Zoo in Canada.
 She worked at the Smithsonian Conservation Biology Institute, where she managed a laboratory and integrated reproduction, her own area of expertise with other disciplines of science to conserve species.
 She spent five giant panda breeding seasons in the Wolong Nature Reserve, coordinating the Smithsonian's Giant Panda and Wild China Programmes.
 During this same period she established the Neotropical Carnivore Initiative and with colleagues throughout the Americas, embarking on a multidisciplinary program aimed at improving the health, reproduction and conservation of jaguars.

 In 2007, she joined the team at Taronga as manager of research and conservation, coordinating and facilitating the research of the zoo science team investigating wildlife health, ecology, behaviour, reproduction, genetics and nutrition.
 Spindler also helped Taronga protect species and their habitats through the Taronga Field Conservation Grants.

+Spindler was appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of her "significant service to conservation science, to wildlife reproduction research, and to biodiversity protection".